Misfits-Rebels-Outcasts/Nodef/README.md

 ### Proposed Ideas

-This repo proposes the following ideas as the basis for node-based compositing on a mobile device.
+This repo proposes the following ideas as the basis for digital (node-based) compositing on a mobile device.
 It is by no means a complete consideration but with the hope of ideation and feedback.

 Background